FAQ International Middle School

 - Students and parents will have access to ManageBac for student progress, academic calendar, and other related material.
 They should access ManageBac at least once or twice per week.

 - There will be weekly/daily digests with information about the IMS available on-line as well.

-- Students complete the International Student Assessment (ISA).
+- Students at GAIS complete the International Student Assessment (ISA) in Grade 5-7.
 The ISA assessment program is designed especially for students in international schools in Grades 3-10.
 It is based on internationally endorsed reading and mathematical literacy frameworks.
 Further explanation is available at http://www.acer.edu.au/tests/isa.

 - For the 2012_2013 academic school year, our IMS students in 6th grade had a mean score of 492 compared to the international average score of 459.

 - Our timeline in Math is different from the California standards.
 We spend more time on exploring number sense and arithmetic before we continue with Pre-Algebra, Geometry or Algebra I. Our timeline builds a strong foundation that allows students to apply the concepts in a variety of contexts.
 However, by the end of eighth grade our students will have proficiency in the entire mathematics framework that conforms to California, German and IB standards and results in successful high school transition.

 - Usually our students are placed in Algebra I Advanced or higher in high schools.
 Recently, some students were placed in Algebra II Honors.

 - We are using an international textbook from an Australian publisher (Haese & Harris), which complies with our IB standards. http://www.haesemathematics.com.au/book.asp?book=ibmyp1

 - The school is providing an integrated Math Extension Track for advanced students.
 The selection process is conducted during the first quarter of the school year and will be clearly defined at that point.